fabtools/fabtools/docs/tests.rst

 Using tox
 +++++++++

-The preferred way to run tests is to use `tox <http://pypi.python.org/pypi/tox>`_.
+The preferred way to run tests is to use `tox <https://tox.readthedocs.org/en/latest/>`_.
-It will take care of everything and run the tests on all supported Python versions, each in its own virtual environment:
+It will take care of everything and run the tests on all supported Python versions (each in its own virtualenv) and all target operating systems :

 ::